2006 California's 50th congressional district special election: Primary election

-National implications
+General election

+Campaign

 Because the 50th is considered to be a heavily Republican district, it would have been considered major news if Busby had won.
 "This is a biggie," said Carl Luna, a political science professor at San Diego's Mesa College.
 "Everyone is going to be reading the tea leaves as a predictor of November."
 For that reason, the National Republican Congressional Committee spent $5 million on this race.

 Controversies

 During the campaign, Arizona Senator John McCain cancelled a planned fundraiser for Bilbray at the last minute, after Bilbray criticized McCain's immigration bill as "amnesty" for illegal immigrants.

 On June 2, five days before the special congressional election, Busby was recorded telling a largely Hispanic group that "You can all help--you don't need papers for voting, you don't need to be a registered voter to help."
 This comment was in response to a question by a man who asked in Spanish, "I want to help, but I don't have papers."

 The recording was circulated over the Internet and on radio.
 Republicans claimed Busby was encouraging people to vote illegally, while Busby claimed she misspoke and meant that a person does not need to be a registered voter to help her campaign (such as phoning registered voters).

 A number of irregularities in the election were alleged, including the swearing in of Bilbray by a member of his own party 17 days before the election was certified, "electronic voting machines sent out to the homes and cars of volunteers for up to 12 days prior to the election, and irregular election results like huge mega-precincts of absentee ballots where turnout was thousands of percent more than registered voters."
 The Democratic National Committee's Voting Rights Institute raised several concerns about the fairness and accuracy of the vote count.
 An election contest lawsuit sought a hand recount.
 The court dismissed the suit on the basis that, once the House of Representatives had sworn in Bilbray, the court lacked jurisdiction to hear the challenge.